What Is the Most Expensive Wine in the World? A Look at the Top 9 Bottles.

 The second most expensive bottle of wine ever sold is the 1992 Screaming Eagle Cabernet Sauvignon.
 However, it does come with an asterisk.

-While undoubtedly this is a fantastic wine, the price was almost certainly boosted by charitable leanings.
+While undoubtedly this is a fantastic cabernet sauvignon wine, the price of this expensive napa cabernet bottle was almost certainly boosted by charitable leanings.
 The average bottle of Screaming Eagle Cabernet Sauvignon does still sell for several thousand dollars.

 Chateau Margaux